siriuscomputersolutions/azure-cie/4-VmsBckSiteRec/2-Exercise - Connect to a Linux virtual machine with SSH - 15 mins.md

 ## Get the public IP address of the VM

-1. In the Azure portal, ensure the **Overview** panel for the virtual machine that you created earlier is open.
+1. In the Azure portal, navigate to **Virtual machines** and click on **test-linux-vm** to open the **Overview** panel for the virtual machine that you created earlier.
 You can find the VM under **All Resources** if you need to open it.
 The overview panel allows you to

     * See if the VM is running
     * Stop or restart the VM
     * Get the public IP address of the VM
     * See the activity of the CPU, disk, and network

 2. Click the **Connect** button at the top of the pane.

 3. In the **Connect to virtual machine** panel, note the **IP address** and **Port number** settings.
 On the **SSH** tab, you will also find the command you need to execute locally to connect to the VM.
 Copy the command to the clipboard.